Quality Management for Medical Products in China (China Drug/Device Audits)

 As one of the world’s fastest-growing medical markets, China offers great sourcing and manufacturing opportunities for foreign medical companies.
 However, due diligence and appropriate quality standards are key factors that you must take into account when you consider sourcing or manufacturing in China.
-Excellent quality systems that comply with the China Food and Drug Administration (CFDA), U.S. FDA, and international standards are often needed in order to sell your China-manufactured medical products in the West.
+Excellent quality systems that comply with the National Medical Products Administration (NMPA), U.S. FDA, and international standards are often needed in order to sell your China-manufactured medical products in the West.

 CHINA QUALITY CONTROL/QUALITY ASSURANCE FOR MEDICAL DEVICES